How we use your personal information to support governing bodies in dealing with and responding to school complaints

 - Schools Admissions Team – where the complaint relates to the placement of a child in a school.

-- Access & Inclusion - where the complaint relates to the special needs of a child in a school.
+- Access & Inclusion - where the complaint relates to the additional needs of a child in a school.

 - Finance – where the complaint relates to the budgets or funding of a school.